R055A/readme-repo-pins/CONTRIBUTING.md

 Welcome.
 Thank you for taking an interest in this project.

-## 1 for 1
+## 1 to 1

-There can only be 1 Pull Request for 1 Issue, and 1 Issue for 1 Pull Request.
+There can only be 1 Pull Request for each Issue, and 1 Issue for each Pull Request.

 An Issue must be for 1 task and, thus, a Pull Request must be for 1 task.